TheMaster1127/HTpy/README.md

 - Variables: Declare and manipulate variables.
 - `Random`: Generate random numbers within specified ranges.

+HTpy will automatically import the python library we need.

 Here's an example of HTpy syntax:

 ```ahk